 Unfortunately, we still have a long way to go.

 Organic seems to be everywhere from the local farmers' market and farm stand to the produce sections and shelves of major retailers.
 82 percent of Americans report that they purchase organic products.
 But even so, organic remains less than 5 percent of all agricultural sales.
 Organic food is more widely accepted by the public and agricultural community than it was in 2002, so the barriers to Going Organic have changed.
 A greater challenge to the organic movement has become producers’ access to key resources that support their economic success and viability.
 Supporting the needs of growers and processors while addressing barriers to Going Organic are our primary focuses today outside of certification.

-We invite people and organizations that support these efforts and goals to join us by becoming certified organic by CCOF or joining our Trade Association.
-By becoming a supporting member or contributing to the CCOF Foundation where we work to make a difference through education, hardship assistance to organic operations, and more, individuals and organizations can take a stand with CCOF.
+We invite people and organizations that support these efforts and goals to join us by becoming certified organic by CCOF or supporting the CCOF Foundation.
+Through the CCOF Foundation, individuals and organizations can take a stand with CCOF as we work to make a difference through education, hardship assistance to organic operations, and more.